-Praxis (Theory in Action)
+Praxis (Theory in Action) (10 marks)

-Discuss how you have learned to integrate communication theory into your professional practice.
-Elaborate on specific strategies that you have developed and will use to continue to improve your therapeutic communication.
+Discuss how you will continue to integrate communications theory to practice of nursing.

+- /6 Elaborate on your self-evaluation of your current communications skills outlining your areas of competence and the areas requiring further development. - /4 Discuss specific strategies you have developed and will use it to continue to improve your therapeutic communication.

-• The structure of the paper 24%
+The structure of the paper (25 marks)

-- /5 The tone of the paper is appropriate to an academic audience.
-There are no slang terms, the writing is clear and understandable, and views of others are acknowledged. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper.
+- 76 The tone of the paper is appropriate to an academic audience.
+There are no slang terms, the writing is clear and understandable, and views of others are acknowledged. - /5 Paragraphs form units of thought, with a topic sentence and details that support it. - /5 The introduction presents the organization of the paper and the ideas being discussed. - /3 The conclusion summarizes the ideas of the paper. - 6 APA format is followed: - the necessary information is included in the centred area of the title page. - the reference list and citations in the text are according to APA (3 marks). - pagination is appropriate and includes a header with appropriate spacing. - character spacing, font size and style, margins are appropriate and in a folder.